Lina-Liuna/core-python/README.md

 into the for subexpression of another.
 4. Generator expressions execute very quickly when chained together and are memory efficient.

+#### item 33: Compose Multiple Generators with yield from
+##### Things to Remember
+1. the yield from expression allows you to compose multiple nested generators together into a single combined generator.
+2. yield from provides better performance than manually itertating nested generators and yielding their outputs.

 ### 2. The Python Standard Library

 What Pythons's Standard Library Provide?